4 Budget-Friendly Ideas to Update Your Entryway or Foyer

-Your Entryway (foyer) is the first room that guests see when they come into your home and the last room they see when they leave.
-Because of this you would think that if there were ANY room that you’d want to make a great first impression with, it would be this one.
-But it rarely gets the TLC it needs (kind of like me…hee hee).
+Your entryway (foyer) is the first room that guests see when they come into your home and the last room they see when they leave.
+Because of this, you would think that if there were ANY room that you’d want to make a great first impression with, it would be this one.
+But it rarely gets the TLC it needs (kind of like me…wink wink).

 You keep reading!

 Whether you have an open layout entryway or an entryway that is separated from the main living areas, paint colour is THE best way to add some personality.

 In an open layout entryway, you might choose to paint ONLY the front door, this way the walls stay consistent throughout the open layout areas.

 In an entryway that is more contained, you could paint the entire space a cool colour, a feature wall OR the front door (or all of them)!